-The Contractor is required to perform an annual survey.
+The Contractor may be required to perform annual surveys.
 AHCCCS may provide the survey tool or require the Contractor to develop the survey tool.
-If the survey tool is developed by the Contractor, this survey shall include questions related to access to care including appointment waiting time.
 The final survey tool shall be approved in advance by AHCCCS as specified in Attachment F3, Contractor Chart of Deliverables.
 The results and the analysis of the results shall be submitted to the DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
 The Contractor shall utilize member survey findings to improve care for EPD members.

 For non-AHCCCS required surveys, the Contractor shall provide notification as specified in Attachment F3, Contractor Chart of Deliverables, prior to conducting any Contractor initiated member or provider survey.
-The notification must include a project scope statement, sampling methodology, distribution methodology, project timeline and a copy of the survey.
+The notification must include a project scope statement, project timeline and a copy of the survey.
 The results and analysis of the results of any Contractor initiated surveys shall be submitted to the DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
+Surveys performed by the Contractor to evaluate plan satisfaction for previous members (exit surveys), are subject to the above notification requirement for non-AHCCCS required surveys and are not subject to Marketing Committee approval.